sagnikbanerjee15/Abridge_old/README.md

+To do:

+1. Docker and singularity support
+2. Test it out with singularity on AWS
+3.

-# abridge
+# ABRIDGE

 `abridge` is a software program to compress short-read alignments.

 # Installation